Is Starlink Available In Your Area?

 Starlink on the move

-The speeds you receive while using Starlink Mobile will entirely depend on where you are, and no speeds are ever guaranteed.
+The speeds you receive while using Starlink Roam will entirely depend on where you are, and no speeds are ever guaranteed.
 If you’re not getting adequate performance, then the only thing you can do sometimes is move to a different location.

 Starlink priority plans